(This article was updated on 09/07/2020)

 - If the circumstances of the employee(s) or the organisation itself change, the Home Office is to be immediately notified through the SMS system that is in place.

-It is important for the organisations looking to hire international talent to submit the Tier 2 Sponsor licence application form along with the right documents in support of the same.
+It is important for the organisations looking to hire international talent to submit a valid Tier 2 Sponsor licence application form along with the right documents in support of the same.